 Securities of technology companies in public markets have experienced substantial volatility in the past, often based on factors unrelated to the financial performance or prospects of the companies involved.
 These factors include macroeconomic developments in Canada and globally, and market perceptions of the attractiveness of particular industries.
 The price of the securities of Companies in the technology sector are also significantly affected by proposed and newly enacted laws and regulations, currency exchange fluctuation and the political environment in the local, provincial and federal jurisdictions in which the Company does business.
-The economy remains in a period of significant economic volatility, although there have been signs of positive economic growth in North American and European markets.
-Continued volatility is expected in the near term.
+The economy remains in a period of significant economic volatility, which is expected to continue in the near to mid term.